-- (1) any actions taken by the Court in response to motions or other requests for relief made after the Court acted on the application or certification in that docket; or - (2) any modifications made by the government to an application or certification that it had submitted pursuant to Rule 9(a) or Rule 9(b) as opposed to modifications to the proposed orders submitted therewith.
+- (1) any actions taken by the Court in response to motions or other requests for relief made after the Court acted on the application or certification in that docket; or - (2) any modifications made by the government to an application or certification that it had submitted pursuant to Rule 9(a) or Rule 9(b), as opposed to modifications to the proposed orders submitted therewith.

-In some instances, the Court examination resulted in the government making material changes to applications and certifications; for example, proffering additional facts to support a required judicial finding of probable cause or to address minimization concerns.
-Consistent with the statutory mandate in 50 U.S.C. § 1873(a), however, the number reported in this category includes only cases in which there were substantive modifications to the government's proposed orders.
+In some instances, the Court's examination resulted in the government making material changes to applications and certifications, such as, for example, proffering additional facts to support a required judicial finding of probable cause or to address minimization concerns.
+Consistent with the statutory mandate in 50 U.S.C. § 1873(a), however, the number reported in this category includes only cases in which substantive modifications were made to the government's proposed orders.